 You may notice some minor swelling, bleeding, and discomfort for a few days after implant surgery.
 Dr. Strauss will provide you with instructions on how to best care for your implants as they heal.
 Some steps you can take to reduce discomfort include:

 About one to two weeks after your procedure, you may need to return to our office to have sutures removed.

 Implant-supported restorations act just like natural teeth.
 Once your treatment is complete, you can care for your restoration in the same way.
 To help your implants last a lifetime, you should:

 If you notice excessive bleeding or if your symptoms begin to worsen after the first few days, contact us immediately.

 There are some risks and side effects associated with the dental implant procedure.
 You may experience some bleeding, minimal pain, bruising, or swelling in the days following your procedure.
 This is normal and should subside within a few days.
 There is also risk of infection, damage to some of the remaining natural teeth, surrounding tissues, nerve, and blood vessels.
-Working with an experienced periodontist like Dr. Patil significantly lowers these risks.
+Working with an experienced periodontist like Dr. Strauss significantly lowers these risks.